borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-I am passionate about optimizations:
+I am passionate about system optimizations:
-* Java - Gradle, multi-threading, JNI
+* Java - Gradle, multi-threading, JNI (C++/C)
-* Android - ANRs/crashes
-* C++ - thermals/battery, Vulkan drivers
+* Android - ANRs, crashes, thermals/battery, Vulkan drivers

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.